Hitomi Yaida: 2005

 The live DVD Hitomi Yaida Music in the Air: Dome Live 2004 was released on February 16.
 Following which, Yaida entered recording studios in London and Grouse Lodge in Ireland for her 5th album.

-She became the third Japanese artist to record an MTV Unplugged episode on April 24, recorded in the Tokyo FM Hall, after which she embarked on the 15 date 'acoustic live 2005' tour.
+She became the third Japanese artist to record an MTV Unplugged episode on April 24, recorded in the Tokyo FM Hall, after which she embarked on the 15-date 'acoustic live 2005' tour.

 The 12th single, "Mawaru Sora", was released on July 6 and also appeared in the localised release of the motion picture Robots.

 A summer of festival appearances helped to promote the release of her 5th album Here Today – Gone Tomorrow which was released on August 15.
 December 7 saw the simultaneous release of the Hitomi Yaida MTV Unplugged DVD and the Sound Drop MTV Unplugged+Acoustic Live 2005 CD/DVD.

 2005 was completed with a four-night 'Here-Today Live 2005' tour which included two performances at the Nippon Budokan.

 2006

-2006 was marked by the preparation of the release of Yaida's sixth studio album.
+2006 was marked by the preparation for the release of Yaida's sixth studio album.
 Three singles, ("Go My Way", "Startline" and "Hatsukoi") were released in March, June, and November respectively prior to the album's release on November 22.
 The album was titled It's a New Day and was further promoted by the availability of the album track "御堂筋Planet" as an internet download on the same day.
 To support this release, the 23-date 'Tour 2007 "It's a New Live"' tour was announced at the end of October.
 This tour extended from March 9, 2007, through the end of April.

 2007

 She went on a two-month tour "Hitomi Yaida Tour 2007 It's A New Live" from March to April.

-On July 28, she announced that she married the man who was one year older than she was on her official web site.
+On July 28, she announced that she had married the man who was one year older than she was on her official website.

 2008

-On March 5, she released new album "colorhythm" after an interval of 1 year 4 months.
+On March 5, she released her new album "colorhythm" after an interval of 1 year and 4 months.

 She went on a two-month tour "My tear Bidō presents Hitomi Yaida Colorock Live 2008" from March to April.

 2009

-On February 18, she released her greatest hits album "The Best of Hitomi Yaida" and collection of music videos "Hitomi Yaida Music Video Collection" to celebrate her tenth anniversary of her debut.
+On February 18, she released her greatest hits album "The Best of Hitomi Yaida" and a collection of music videos "Hitomi Yaida Music Video Collection" to celebrate her tenth anniversary of her debut.

 She announced that she became pregnant on June 1, and gave birth to a baby girl on October 28.